aaronpowell/aaronpowell.github.io/src/documents/posts/2013-09-15-azure-angular-and-broken-promises.html.md

         }]);

-Now we can set about ceating our service.
+Now we can set about creating our service.
 We'll do your typical todo item app, so for that I want to have a method on my service that'll expose all todo items:

     angular.module('api', ['azure'])
         .factory('services', ['client', function (client) {